precisely/precisely.github.io/README.md

 # Precisely Website

 This repository contains the code for Precisely's website at https://www.precise.ly/.
+The preview link of the website is https://precisely.github.io/www/.

-## Developing
+## Development

 Once you've installed dependencies with `yarn`, start a development server: